-This foot belongs to a high arched supinator—who still pronates as he steps across a pressure plate designed to capture the forces generated against the ground, first in the barefoot mode, then with the individuals own "traditional" orthotic and lastly, wearing a prescriptive silicone dynamic orthotic.
+This foot belongs to a high arched supinator—who still pronatesas he steps across a pressure plate designed to capture theground reactive forces (Newton's 3rd law) generated against the ground, first in the barefoot mode, then with the individuals own traditional orthotic and lastly, wearing a prescriptive silicone orthotic.

-Every foot has a certain amount of imbalance to it (see this in the barefoot mode as colors, red is high, blue is low), that’s normal.
+Every foot has a certain amount of imbalance (DUE TO OVERPRONATION) to it (this is seen in the barefoot mode as colors, red is high, blue is low), that’s normal.
 It’s how it hold’s you up over the long run that matters (pun intended).

 With the Silicone orthotic what you are seeing, is that the fluid is filling in the arch (by displacement

 of the the foot's own natural position and the distribution of weight and function.

 More contact surface of the foot (reduces the force per unit area) on the floor, all the contact points of the foot are also making contact and are stable on the floor.